 - 1/4 cup chopped toasted almonds

-- Step 2 Cream together butter, maple syrup, vanilla, and egg in a large bowl.
+- Step 2 Cream together the butter, maple syrup, vanilla, and egg.
+Beat for 3-5 minutes.

-- Step 7 Cook in oven for 10-15 minutes or until the edges turn brown.
+- Step 11 Bake for 10-15 minutes or until the dough’s edges starts to brown.

-- Step 9 These will keep forever in the freezer.
-Pop them in the toaster oven to warm them up and they will taste like you just baked them, or just set them out for about 30 minutes.
-If you keep them out, do not seal them in an air tight container or they will become moist.
+- Step 13 These will keep forever in the freezer.
+Pop them in the toaster oven to warm them up, and they will taste like you just baked them, or just set them out of the freezer for about 30 minutes.
+If you keep them out, do not seal them in an airtight container, or they will become moist.
 Leave the lid cracked!
-I never seem to have them out very long…they are always gobbled up!
+I never seem to have them around very long…they are always gobbled up!